brennoflavio/wuzapi/README.md

 ## ADMIN Actions

-You can list, add and remove users using the admin endpoints.
-For that you must use the WUZAPI_ADMIN_TOKEN in the Authorization header
+You can list, add and remove users using the admin endpoints:

-Then you can use the /admin/users endpoint with the Authorization header containing the token to:

 - `GET /admin/users` - List all users
 - `POST /admin/users` - Create a new user